Skip to Content

 For me, it comes down to a number of factors: cost, ingredients, and packaging.
 In striving to create less waste, a homemade lip scrub is pretty much going to win the contest every time.

 And the last factor is packaging.
-When you buy a cosmetic or beauty product, you will always encounter some sort of container.
-Most aren’t very earth friendly or compostable.
+When you buy a cosmetic or beauty product, you will always encounter some sort of container, and most aren’t very earth friendly or compostable.

 • 2 drops lavender or peppermint oil (optional)